hurrymaplelad/hmlad.com-2013-docpad/src/documents/2013-09-02-pg-and-the-epicureans.html.md

 San Francisco has taken a beating lately, and socially graceless, self-priotizing people are a [common criticism][graces].
 Could stoicism worsen the problem by giving us philosophical justification for building up emotional walls, for focusing things within our control and neglecting our would-be friends?

 Epicureanism, a rival school of Hellenistic Greek philosophy, has a different focus.
 Something like:  friends are important;  treasure your relationships.
 Money is [well spent](http://www.newrepublic.com/article/114031/money-happiness-and-new-science-smarter-spending) on experiences that help them grow.
-I like that focus.
+I like that.

 [pgtodo]: http://www.paulgraham.com/todo.html
 [regrets]: http://www.inspirationandchai.com/Regrets-of-the-Dying.html